franc6/ics_calendar/README.md

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find configuration.yaml).
 2. If you do not have a custom_components directory (folder) there, you need to create it.
-3. In the custom_components directory (folder) create a new folder called ics.
+3. In the custom_components directory (folder) create a new folder called ics_calendar.
 4. Download all the files from the custom_components/ics_calendar/ directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Inside the new directory, run 'pip install -r requirements.txt'
 7. Restart Home Assistant
-8. Add platform: ics to your HA's calendar configuration.
+8. Add platform: ics_calendar to your HA's calendar configuration.

 Using your HA configuration directory (folder) as a starting point you should now also have this:
 ```